Streamline bookings with hotel chatbots

 Accessibility and Direct Booking

 Not only can hotel chatbots be prepared to showcase features, services, amenities, and local attractions, they can also seamlessly push visitors to the website and down the booking path.
 Besides, the transactions are one-to-one, so the hotels may take advantage of this opportunity to offer the best online room rate available with smart reward marketing such as a continuous promotion or special deals to drive direct booking.
-The chatbot can facilitate online check-in once the guest has the booking reference number and help them avoid the queues at the reception desk.
+The booking chatbot can facilitate online check-in once the guest has the booking reference number and help them avoid the queues at the reception desk.

 Text and Voice Chatbots Engage In-House Guests

 Integrating a chatbot to PMS requires less manual interventions.
-This enables the customers to have a seamless experience during their stay at the hotel.
+This enables the customers to have a seamless conversational experience during their stay at the hotel.
 They can access information by texting or directly talking to the chatbot and it will assist them in any way they need.
 Okay, probably not ANY.
 But most of the common queries and requests.
 If unable to help, a chatbot will directly connect you to the hotel representatives for further support.

 Bringing Back Customers Post-Checkout